What is Fusion?

 What is the importance of Avalanche reaction?
 Can this mechanism be controlled or is it an intrinsic property of the reagents?

 It has been observed, so we know it exists, but it is little understood.

 It is very important as it will likely gain us some orders of magnitude in our quest for net-energy gain (G=1)

 TAE also uses p-B11 fuel.
 How is their technology different from HB11’s?

 It is completely different (although impressive engineering!) – they are using a thermal approach.
 We are using a non-thermal approach.
 The issue with a thermal approach is that the temperature they need to heat HB11 fuels to the order of billions of degrees to achieve reactions.
 Given no-one has reached G=1 for D-T reactions (which only need millions of degrees) the HB11 reaction using a thermal approach is a much bigger challenge.
 We wish them luck!

 How is the energy of the outgoing alpha particles related to the amount of electricity generated?
 Does higher energy imply more electricity generation?
 What is the mechanism of this conversion of kinetic energy to electricity?

 That is what we are trying to capture.
-We expect that the alpha particles will have about the same energy.
-The main means of obtaining more electricity is generating more reactions.
 The mechanism is described in 13, and also the Roadmap paper.

 In terms of energy input are there any other factors apart from the Lasers?